yanivyacoby/harvard-cs290-instructional-materials/_tabs/about.md

   series = {SIGCSE 2023}
 } {% endraw %}
 ```

-Feel free to reach out to us if you have any questions, suggestions, or to let us know how you used these materials!
-We'd love to know.
+Feel free to reach out to us if you have any questions, suggestions, or to let us know how you used these materials! **We'd love to know.**

-**Course Materials and Design:**
-* The **student-facing** 2022-2023 [course website](https://yanivyacoby.github.io/harvard-cs290) (the 2021-2022 course website can be found [here](https://yanivyacoby.github.io/harvard-cs290-2021-2022/))
-* Our paper about the course describing our **design philosophy, learning objective and evaluation** of the course: [Empowering First-Year Computer Science Ph.D.
-Students to Create a Culture that Values Community and Mental Health](https://arxiv.org/abs/2208.12650).

 **Course Developers:**
 * [Yaniv Yacoby](https://yanivyacoby.github.io/)